Echinodontium tinctorium

-Echinodontium tinctorium is a species of fungus in the family Echinodontiaceae.
-A plant pathogen, it is commonly known as the Indian paint fungus.
-Found on tree species such as grand fir (and indicating a rotten core), it can be identified by the grayish spines of its lower surface.
+Echinodontium tinctorium, commonly known as the Indian paint fungus or toothed conk, is a species of fungus in the family Echinodontiaceae.
+It is a plant pathogen.
+Found on tree species such as grand fir (and indicating a rotten core).

+Description

+Growing to 8-20 cm wide, it can be identified by the grayish spines of its lower surface.
+The flesh is reddish-brown and woody.

+Similar species

+Similar species include the rare Echinodontium ballouii, as well as various conks which have pores rather than teeth below.

+Uses

 Native Americans used the red interior as a pigment.
 Some Plateau Indian tribes applied the fungus to skin to prevent it from chapping.
 It is inedible.